State deposit guarantee

 I have a savings account with Froda through Avanza, how does it work?

-The money in a Savings Account + Froda distributed through Avanza Bank is placed with Froda just like our other savings accounts.
-If you have savings accounts with Froda both through Froda and through Avanza, the total amount on your accounts is combined, and the total amount is covered by the deposit guarantee limit of 1 050 000 SEK.
+The funds in a Savings Account + Froda that are distributed through Avanza Bank are held with Froda, just like our other savings accounts.
+If you have savings accounts with Froda both directly and through Avanza, the total amount in your accounts is combined, and the combined amount is covered by the deposit guarantee limit of SEK 1,050,000.

 Why do I need BankID to open an account?

-We need to be able to verify your identity when you open an account and use BankID as the solution to do it.
+We need to verify your identity when you open an account, and we use BankID as a solution to do so.

 Can I open a savings account without BankID?

-No, you need to have BankID to be able to open a savings account.
+No, you need to have BankID to open a savings account.
 Read about how to get a BankID here.

 How do I log in to my savings account?